Risperdal M-Tab (Oral)

 - Adults—At first, 2 milligrams (mg) per day.
 Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 16 mg per day.

-- Children 13 to 17 years—At first, 0.5 mg once a day, in the morning or evening.
+- Children 13 to 17 years of age—At first, 0.5 mg once a day, in the morning or evening.
 Your doctor may adjust your dose as needed.
 However, the dose is usually not more than 6 mg per day.

 - For bipolar disorder: